Zenoo/labrute/README.md

 - Install dependencies: `npm i` (This should also setup your database from the `schema.prisma` file and the migrations)

-- Start the server, client and etwin local server with `yarn run dev`
+- Start the server, client and etwin local server with `yarn dev`

 - Commit and push your changes